LeNPaul/jekyll-tutorials/_pages/introduction-jekyll/using-jekyll-themes.md

 2. Remote theme (pulled from a GitHub repo at build time)

 Choose one approach per project (don’t set both `theme:` and `remote_theme:` at the same time).

+### Switch to a Gem-Based Theme

+1. Find and install the theme gem: in your project’s `Gemfile`, add (or replace Minima with) another theme gem, e.g. `gem "jekyll-theme`

+2. Then install with `bundle install`

+3. Point Jekyll at the new theme: in `_config.yml`, set `theme: jekyll-theme`

+4. Run the site with `bundle exec jekyll serve`